SxMShaDoW/lab-aemc-utah/docs/015-how-to-configure.md

 ## Service Accounts

 At a point in the setup of the Pipeline, you will need to provide a Service Account that can be used by the instances to communicate with each other.
 Check with your company policy on Service Accounts for requirements.

+{: .highlight}
+> Your Lab instance has a Service Account already pre-configured to use in the lab.

 [Next](/lab-aemc-utah/docs/configure-aes){: .btn .btn-green .fs-2}